elixir-europe-training/ELIXIR-TrP-FAIR-Converge/index.md

 ---
 title: FAIR Lesson Plan Handbook
 layout: home
+tagline: A framework for designing training programs on FAIR data
+description: >
+  Are you a trainer aiming to teach FAIR data practices to researchers, data stewards, or policy makers?
+The FAIR Lesson Plan Handbook provides a flexible framework to help you integrate FAIR principles into your curriculum, with resources and pathways for designing effective training programs.
 ---

-Are you a trainer and looking for material on teaching researchers or your peers (trainers, data stewards, policy makers etc.) on FAIR data?
-Do you want community help in creating inspiring FAIR data lessons?
-Then this FAIR Lesson Plan handbook might be of use, providing you guidance on teaching about FAIR data to integrate in your organisation's curriculum.
+{% include unit-navigation.html %}